 Which foods contain anthocyanins?

-Anthocyanins are found in high concentrations in fruits like berries, currants and grapes as well as aubergine (in the skin), red cabbage and cherries.
+Anthocyanins are found in high concentrations in fruits like berries, currants and grapes, as well as aubergines (in the skin of the purple varieties) and cherries.
 Here are some other popular anthocyanin-rich foods:

 Blueberries

-Studies associate a regular and moderate intake of blueberries and other anthocyanin-rich foods with a reduced risk of cardiovascular disease, type 2 diabetes and with improved weight maintenance.
-More evidence, particularly human evidence, is needed to better understand the potential for blueberries.
-However, it is widely agreed that including delicious blueberries in your diet is beneficial.
+Studies associate a regular and moderate intake of blueberries and other anthocyanin-rich foods with a reduced risk of cardiovascular disease and type-2 diabetes, as well as improved weight maintenance.
+More evidence, particularly human, is needed to better understand the potential health benefits of blueberries, although it is widely agreed that including them in your diet is beneficial.

 Read more about the health benefits of blueberries.